korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 You may have noticed, looking at this code, is that we've actually updated the fields directly.
 We didn't call the setter methods from the constructors.
-So there's an alternative, we could have done, is we actually could have done something like "setNumber(number)".
+So there's an alternative we could have done, is we actually could have done something like "setNumber(number)".
 If we had some validation in that setter, that was testing for valid numbers, and those types of things, we could actually execute that code as well.